 Now in her second semester as a graduate student, Norton has had ample opportunities to conduct research for MESA Group collaborators, such as the U.S. Department of Homeland Security, U.S. Department of Defense, and various branches of the Joint Forces, thanks to the MESA Group’s close relationship with these National agencies.

 Dr. Skye Cooley, a co-founder of the MESA Group, explained that the main advantage for students who take on research positions with the MESA Group is the variety of experiences they get as part of the group.

 “We do our best to open doors for our MESA interns so they can see what it is like to be a professional researcher serving and working for the US government,” Cooley said.

 In addition to taking part in every phase of MESA Group research projects, student researchers also have access to a broad network of speakers' series and conferences across the Strategic Multi-layered Assessment group in the Pentagon and the Near East Policy Institute.

-Graduate research opportunities with the MESA Group have also been instrumental for Ellie Melero, a first year graduate student studying Mass Communications.
-Her and Norton’s current research with the MESA group research focuses on understanding the role foreign news media plays to better understand how the world viewed the US 2016 presidential election.
+Graduate research opportunities with the MESA Group have also been instrumental for Ellie Melero, a first-year graduate student studying Mass Communications.
+She and Norton’s current research with the MESA group research focuses on understanding the role foreign news media plays to understand better how the world viewed the US 2016 presidential election.